MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Actions.md

 | Sign out a user        | [SignOutUser](#signoutuser)| Enables you to sign out the currently signed in user.                                                       |
 | Call custom code       | [CodeAction](#codestep)    | Enables you to call your own custom code.                                                                   |

+For code samples see [Access external resource examples](#access-external-resource-examples).

 ### Debugging options

 | Activity to accomplish | Action Name                     | What this action does                                                       |